 You can research the current safety rating of the make and model of car you’re interested in.
 Most cars must now have independent tests completed to determine passenger safety when driving before they can be approved.
 Euro NCAP is a common body who carry out these tests.
 You can search for the specific make and model of car you’re looking to buy on their website and check its safety rating.
 Euro NCAP ratings also analyse the safety for different people associated with the car, including an adult occupant, child occupant and pedestrians – information that can be pivotal in deciding what vehicle make or vehicle type to go for depending on your circumstances and uses for the car.

-Seat belts have been around for many years but that doesn’t mean they haven’t evolved at the same pace as the cars themselves.
+Seatbelts are one of the oldest safety features in cars, though for many years they were underutilised.
+It only became a legal requirement to wear seatbelts in the front seats in 1983, before becoming compulsory for the rear seats in 1989.
+As time has gone on, seatbelt technology has evolved alongside the increasingly sophisticated vehicles they are fitted in.
 Smart seatbelt reminders, now installed as standard in most cars, indicate whether a passenger has done up their belt.
 Pre-tensioners take up all the slack in a seat belt a split second after a crash to reduce the potential for whiplash and movement.
 Load limiters also reduce the amount that the seat belt can pull across your body.